sovaai/chatKit-lib/docs/apimethods/recieveMessageAPI.md

 ## Usage
 To make any changes you need:
 * call method `ckAPIMethods.recieveMessage`
-* send data with the required keys.
+* send data with the required keys

 ## Data:
 | Params   | Type    | Requires | Description                            |